Frequently Asked Questions

 Mobile Numbers

-The leading '4' clearly marks these as mobile numbers.
-This simple structure simplifies identification and processing in your applications.
+The leading "4" marks these as mobile numbers, simplifying identification in your applications.

 Number Format Best Practices